Highway 105

 Alongside the 105 you will see trees growing from what appears to be solid rock, balsam fir and cedars, all healthy, teaching us that they are like the Algonquins.
 Though oppressive laws and policies of the Indian Act left us with little, we survived, grew and flourished all the same.

 I see secluded houses off the highway and I wonder if the children who grew up in them knew every nook, cranny and crevice of the rolling hills not far from their homes.
-I know that if it was me who had lived there when I was little, the hills would have been have a great place of adventure and peace for me.
+I know that if it was me who had lived there when I was little, the hills would have been a great place of adventure and peace for me.
 Even now, I have the urge to go into them and explore what mysteries await the gratitude of the human eye!

 When I drive through Low, Québec, I often bring my old friend ‘Beverley’ to mind.
 She lived into her 93rd year of life (deceased in 2013) and was a huge fan of my poetry writing.
 Beverley had a deep respect for Indigenous people.
 Her ancestors were driven out of the USA after the War of Independence was won by the Americans and forced the British to leave.
 Beverley’s family lineage became known as the ‘United Empire Loyalists’.
 They came north from the U.S. in the 1700’s and settled on lands the Algonquins had never surrendered.
 Beverley was a firecracker and I miss her a lot.